AngieYip/cyclemylyfe.github.io/README.md

 The description is required to coordinate the Safe Cycling Task Force (SCTF)’s aim to improve cycling safety in Singapore.
 It needs to be a stable reference and outline all parts of the software and how it works.

 # HOW TO RUN
+Prior to the start of the application, the players are required to have a Google Cardboard to enjoy the full experience of the application.
 Both the Players and the SCTF Members will see this page when they asscssed our application for the very first time.